Br3nd4nt/Br3nd4nt/README.md

 - 👋 Hi, I’m @Br3nd4nt
 - 🐸 Currently looking for interesting ideas for projects
 - 🌸 Mainly use Python, also have little experience in Node.js and Android development w/ Java
-- ✨ Studuing at software engineering FCS HSE and learning C#
+- ✨ Studuing software engineering FCS HSE and learning C#

 ❤️🧡💛💚💙💜